nhpc/generator-mean-seed/main/templates/docs/setup-server-linux.md

 		2. create 'node' user for using with things like 'forever' (since it's user specific so whatever user started it is the only one who can stop it..)
 			- use `su node` to switch to node users
 6. Install MongoDB - NOTE: maybe want to use hosted service (i.e. MongoLab or MongoHQ) to save on diskspace - see below
-	- (NOTE: use a 64 bit build since the 32 bit builds of mongo/ubuntu have a 2GB memory limit! http://www.mongodb.org/downloads#32-bit-limit )
 	- http://docs.mongodb.org/manual/tutorial/install-mongodb-on-debian-or-ubuntu-linux/ (have to go through some setup steps before can run the standard apt-get install command..)
 		- Use "touch" to create a new file
+		- NOTE: use a 64 bit build since the 32 bit builds of mongo/ubuntu have a 2GB memory limit! http://www.mongodb.org/downloads#32-bit-limit
+7. Install PhantomJS
+	1. `sudo apt-get install phantomjs`

 ## Note on file sizes / server space (may want to use MongoLab or MongoHQ or another hosted/cloud MongoDB solution since MongoDB can easily take up 6GB - journal of 3ish GB (apparently it doesn't go past this though?) plus the data itself plus log files plus some other stuff).
 - MongoDB and node forever took up space; here's one of my servers that maxed out with 20GB - forever though was mostly log files and while `forever cleanlogs` didn't seem to work, I was able to just delete the file(s) that were large:
 - / 18G